 - Alps Explorer: Christchurch to Queenstown with Mount Cook.
 This includes a day trip to Milford Sound ($229 NZD)

-- West Coast Passport: Picton to Queestown including Nelson and Franz Josef ($125 NZD)
+- West Coast Passport: Picton to Queenstown, including Nelson and Franz Josef ($125 NZD)

 All the passes are available to buy on the InterCity website.

-The Travel Pass is a cost-effective way of seeing New Zealand in a short amount of time.
-There’s no limit on how long you can spend in each destination giving you plenty of time to explore.
+The Travel Pass is a cost-effective way to see New Zealand in a short amount of time.
+There’s no limit on how long you can spend in each destination, giving you plenty of time to explore.

-The disadvantage of choosing InterCity’s Travel Pass is there is no flexibility for your route.
-You’ll only be able to visit the set destinations.
+The disadvantage of choosing InterCity’s Travel Pass is that your route is not flexible.
+You can only visit the set destinations.

 Flexi Pass